 One of Brazil’s worst environmental disasters — a dam collapse that also killed more than 200 people — could have been foreseen with the right monitoring technology, according to a new study by the University of Nottingham and Durham University.

-When the dam collapsed, it caused a torrent of sludge to cover surrounding land; taking lives, destroying homes and livelihoods and polluting rivers with toxic material.
+When the dam collapsed, it caused a torrent of sludge to cover the surrounding land; taking lives, destroying homes and livelihoods, and polluting rivers with toxic material.

 There are growing concerns about the stability of this particular type of dam and a significant number need enhanced monitoring says lead author Assistant Professor Stephen Grebby from the Nottingham Geospatial Institute at the University.

 Dr. Grebby, an expert at mapping the Earth’s surface from space, said: “Most mining companies currently rely upon ground-based sensors to monitor the stability of dams.
 However, these typically offer an inadequate coverage of measurements over the whole of the dam, which can make it difficult to detect movement or other signs of distress.”